anton-k/mig/docs/src/06-json-api-example.md

 ### Process domain

-For the application process we keep all server lifecycle tools which are not related to business logic domain.
+For the application process we keep all server life cycle tools which are not related to business logic domain.
 It can be logging, metrics, startup and cleanup actions: